SanaJahan/NewsSummarization/README.md

 ## Week 2

-1. Took the Scrapped data from @Sana and reformatted it.
+1. Reformatted the Scrapped data.

 2. Removed the hardcoding of dictionaries such that the model can work on any number of labels/categories.
 Generated 2 dictionaries.
    a.
 Category to integer -> Passes as input to the model